-In October 2022 and December 2022, respectively, we entered into a sale and leaseback transaction through a Japanese operating lease with call option financing structure for \$120.0 million for the financing of the two 14,000 TEU container vessels, Thalassa Patris and Thalassa Elpida.
-The vessels were sold and leased back for a term of nearly seven years, with options to purchase the vessels at the end of the period.
-These two transactions did not qualify as sales under the US GAAP sale and leaseback guidance and have thus been recorded as financing arrangements.
+In May 2023, we entered into a sale and leaseback transaction via a Japanese operating lease with call option financing structure for \$38.5 million for the financing of the 2,500 TEU container vessel, Maersk Pelepas.
+The vessel was sold and leased back for a term of nearly nine years, with options to purchase the vessel after approximately six or seven years.

-In February 2023, we drew down \$144.6 million for the financing of four Suezmax tankers.
-The facility bears interest at the compounded daily SOFR plus a margin and has a term of approximately three years.
+In May 2023, we drew down \$150.0 million and a further \$8.4 million for the refinancing of the harsh environment semisubmersible rig, Hercules, and general corporate purposes, respectively.
+The facilities bear interest at the compounded daily SOFR plus a margin and have a term of approximately three years.